WebKitGTK/webkitgtk.org/README.md

 webkitgtk.org
 =============

-The WebKitGTK+ website.
+The WebKitGTK website.

-New version of the WebKitGTK+ website done in [Jekyll](http://jekyllrb.com/) using the style of GNOME project pages.
+New version of the WebKitGTK website done in [Jekyll](http://jekyllrb.com/) using the style of GNOME project pages.

 In order to test it you need to install Jeykyll, you can do it with the